sovrynn/ecdo/6-LITERATURE-MEDIA/frazer/README.md

 # Sir JAMES GEORGE FRAZER

+He is quoted in the TalkOrigins flood myth compilation.

 FOLK-LORE IN THE OLD TESTAMENT (1919)

-pdf page 19 flood TOC
+- pdf page 19 flood TOC

 ## Asian areas that do and don't have flood myths [332]